Data Sandbox+: New Opportunities for Industry and Innovators to Work Together

-Through the Data Sandbox+, which RSSB is funding in collaboration with Network Rail’s R&D, we are making £1.3m available to fund demonstrator projects that build on the work that has been already carried out, or be feasibility studies which propose new approaches and ideas.
+Through the Data Sandbox+, which RSSB is funding in collaboration with Network Rail’s R&D, we are making £1.3m available to fund demonstrator projects.
+These will build on the work that has already been carried out or feasibility studies which propose new approaches and ideas.

 Proposals for innovative data-driven solutions to the following key operational performance challenges are invited:

 - Understanding train movements

 - Better measuring and understanding performance and delays

 - Other challenges, as identified by relevant owners (such as Network Rail or passenger and freight operators).

 Data Sandbox+ builds on the repository of data that was made available for the original competition and includes new and refreshed content.
 If you would like to get involved by sharing data samples to enhance the repository and support future research, please get in touch.

 The first round of the competition led to the funding of three demonstrator projects and one feasibility study, which started in November 2019:

 - “Real time prediction and mitigation of disruption through personalised passenger communications”, led by Zipabout and the University of Birmingham, in collaboration with LNER

 - “Rail performance modelling for strategic decision making”, led by Risk Solutions, in collaboration with City University, Heriott-Watt University, University of Southampton, Steer and Tracsis